 The Saxon Math program has tended to be strong on skill development, but weaker on conceptual explanation and application.
 The inclusion of investigations in the fourth editions of Algebra 1, Algebra 2, and the new Geometry textbook (as well as in the newer texts for younger levels) reflects the publisher’s awareness of this problem.
 This particular feature, along with other improvements, makes the fourth editions my recommended option rather than third editions.

 Advanced Mathematics, Second Edition

-Advanced Mathematics should follow both the third and fourth editions of Algebra 2.
-This text is one of the easiest for most homeschoolers to work with to cover advanced algebra, geometry, and trigonometry.
+Advanced Mathematics should follow both the third and fourth edition courses for Algebra 2.
+This course is one of the easiest for most homeschoolers to work with to cover advanced algebra, geometry, and trigonometry.
 Originally envisioned as a one-year course, Saxon now recommends that students take at least a year and a half to complete the course unless they are very bright.
 However, because fourth editions of Algebra 1 and 2, as well as the Saxon Geometry course, are more advanced than the classic series, students are likely to find more material to be at a review level and might be able to get through the text in just one year.